zhaoy37/SAT_Solver/README.md

 ## Theory
 ### Theory of SMT Solving

-**I said that we are using both of our SAT solvers for this.
-Currently, it only works for DPLL.
-We need to integrate ROBDD to this later (which I think we already did).**

-In this section, we discuss the details of our SMT solver.
-The solver is limited to predicates over integers.
+In this section, we discuss the details of our SMT solvers.
+The solvers are limited to predicates over integers.
 The set of operators allowed for each SMT clause include $=, \le, \ge, \lt, \gt, \neq, +, -, *, //$, where // denotes integer division.
-The solver only provides single solutions (because that are all we need for solving the problems described in Applications).
-It is relatively simple to extend the solver to provide multiple solutions.
+The solvers only provide single solutions (because that are all we need for solving the problems described in Applications).
+It is relatively simple to extend the solvers to provide multiple solutions.
 Since the focus of this project is SAT rather than SMT, we only encode features we actually need in the SMT solver without making it overcomplicated.
-Users are encouraged to optimize and further improve our SMT solver (We use recursive backtracking, but DPLL(T) is a faster algorithm for solving SMT problems).
+Users are encouraged to optimize and further improve our SMT solver.

 To use our solver, call the function `solve_SMT` from `/SMT_Solver/smt.py`.
+Currently, we support three algorithms in the SMT solver, which can be envoked by setting the optional argument `method` in the function:

+1. Setting `method` to "backtracking" envokes the naive backtracking approach with a DPLL SAT Solver.

+2. Setting `method` to "robdd" envokes the naive backtracking approach with a ROBDD SAT Solver.

+3. Setting `method` to "minconflicts" (which is the default) envokes the min-conflicts solver from the common min-conflicts algorithm from the Constraint Satisfaction Problem (CSP).
+The SAT solving approach is DPLL.
+Please note that this kernel can result in UNSAT even if there exists a solution if the number of termination steps is not sufficiently large (which may result in inability to find a solution if SAT).
+However, this kernel is often faster than the naive backtracking approach if the problem is solvable.

-The function accepts 5 required parameters (emphasized in bold below):
+The function accepts `solve_SMT` 5 required parameters (emphasized in bold below):

 #### sat_formula:
 The SAT encoding of the SMT clauses follows the following BNF (where r denotes that the followed string is a regular expression):